pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 Anaerobic respiration pathways are diverse and predate the evolution of photosynthesis.
-With the predicted increase in hypoxia events on coral reefs, it is imperative that scientists understand coral metabolism under low-oxygen to better predict coral survival under climate change scenarios.
+With the predicted increase in hypoxia events on coral reefs, it is imperative that scientists understand coral metabolism in low-oxygen environments to better predict coral survival under future climate change scenarios.
 There are four conserved pathways among eukaryotas we will be investigating within our coral hypoxia experiment.
 The four enzymes which oxidize NADH in anaerobic respiration include lactate (LDH), octopine (ODH), alanopine (ADH), and strombine (SDH) dehydrogenase activities.
-You can read more about these enzymes and their roles in coral metabolism by reading, [Murphy and Richmond (2016) doi:10.7717/peerj.1956](doi.org/10.7717/peerj.1956) and the references within, or consult your Cellular and Molecular Biology textbook.
+You can read more about these enzymes and their roles in coral metabolism by reading, [Murphy and Richmond (2016) doi:10.7717/peerj.1956](https://www.doi.org/10.7717/peerj.1956) and the references within, or consult your Cellular and Molecular Biology textbook.

 The following sections detail how we quantitatively assess the activities of these four enzymes within corals.
-Briefly, we sample polyps from a coral, homogenize in a Tris buffer solution, add aliquots to a 96-well plate with reagents, and measure the absorbance over time to calculate enzyme NADH reduction activity.
+Briefly, we sample polyps from a coral, homogenize in a Tris buffer solution, add aliquot to a 96-well plate with reagents, and measure the absorbance over time to calculate enzyme NADH reduction activity.
 We will also measure total protein concentrations to standardize enzyme activity rates.